dankuck/dankuck.github.io/_posts/2017-03-31-command-only-language.md

 draft: 1
 ---

-When I was a high school computer science teacher, students often asked me how you would translate certain English phrases to Java, the computer language we worked with.
+When I was a high school computer science teacher, students liked to stump me with English phrases they wanted me to translate into the computer language Java.

 Computer languages are concieved of as actual languages, not just magic spells you chant over a keyboard.
 So there should be translations for anything we want to say from English to a computer language.
-But it's a little tricky.
+In practice, it gets tricky.

 The difficulty arrises because computers only understand commands.
 In spoken languages, this is called the imperative tense, such as "Hey you, load those boxes onto those trucks."